theshivv/OrgaFood/README.md

 ### **What did you learn from this project**
 Each team member and mentor can briefly describe what they learnt during Skill Up 2.0, how they applied it to their project and what challenges they faced.

-* Shivam Pawar - Description
+* Shivam Pawar -
+1.Different XML layouts
+2.Modern UI for android
+3.Firebase, Firestore
+4.GIT GITHUB in Android Studio

 * Prathamesh Ghogare -
 Hi team!